tellor-io/frontend-tellor_hub/README.md

-# reporter-frontend
+# bridge-to-layer-frontend
-front-end setup for reporting to the tellor oracle
+front-end setup for bridging TRB to tellor layer